(ELSA Sessions – Promoting Emotional Literacy at Cranbourne)

 Mrs Heather Morris is our trained ELSA at Cranbourne Primary School.
 Mrs Morris is an experienced Learning Support Assistant (LSA), who joined Cranbourne Primary School in September 2013.
-She currently provides day-to-day classroom support to Year 4, and alongside our Family Support Practitioner (FSP), delivers programmes of “emotional literacy” support to individuals and small groups of children on Wednesday and Friday afternoons.
+She currently provides day-to-day classroom support to Years 3 and 4, and alongside our Pastoral Support Practitioner (PSP), delivers programmes of “emotional literacy” support to individuals and small groups of children on Wednesday and Friday afternoons.
 These sessions are known in school as the “Cranberries” sessions.

 What is an ELSA?